lucasrla/papicu/_posts/2022-01-01-sidenotes-caveats-testground.md

 Finally, {% include sidenote.html label="let's try a sidenote with no numbering" content="Here it is!
 Simply include a sidenote with `label` set, but with no `id` whatsoever." %}.
 A word of caution though.
 This kind of "numberless" sidenotes won't be easily accessible (or visible) to readers using mobile devices.

-Check out the [Markdown file behind this page](https://raw.githubusercontent.com/lucasrla/papicu/main/_posts/2022-01-01-sidenotes-caveats-testground.md) to learn how the sausage was made.
+Check out this page's Markdown file, `_posts/2022-01-01-sidenotes-caveats-testground.md`, to learn how the sausage was made.

 ## Caveats